Frequently Asked Questions

 Will either party’s prior use of drugs and/or alcohol be a factor when reporting sexual misconduct?

 Not unless there is a compelling reason to believe that prior use or abuse is relevant to the present complaint.

 What should I do if I am uncertain about what happened?

 If you believe that you have experienced sexual misconduct, but are unsure of whether it was a violation of the institution’s sexual misconduct policy, you should contact any of these Hattiesburg campus university employees/offices: Dr. Rebecca Woodrick, Title IX coordinator; University Police Department; University Health Center; University Counseling Services; Human Resources, Dean of Students.
-Gulf coast based employees and students should contact: Dr. Woodrick; local police department; USM Security, located at Long Beach campus; Human Resources at the Long Beach campus; Associate Vice President for Student Affairs, Ms. Ann Billings.
+Gulf Coast based employees and students should contact: Dr. Woodrick; local police department; University Police, located at Long Beach campus; Human Resources at the Long Beach campus; Associate Vice President for Student Affairs, Ms. Ann Billings.